onyx-m2/onyx-m2-firmware/README.md

 ## Flashing

 The device must be flashed in 2 steps (because it is in fact 2 separate devices connected through the Xbee socket).
+Step zero is to install the Arduino libraries required, using the library manager.
+Currently these are:
+  - ArduinoWebsockets
+  - PacketSerial

 ### Flashing the M2